wtPLSQL/wtPLSQL/docs/About-wtPLSQL.md

 [Put Test Code in Same Package](https://utplsql.org/utPLSQL/v2.3.1/samepack.html)

 With utPLSQL V1/V2, packages can include an embedded self-test.
 The required calls can be exposed within the package that is being tested.
 This is particularly useful for testing package internals like private variables and procedures.
-These embedded selftests also remove the need to expose private variables and procudures to public calls so they can be tested.
+These embedded selftests also remove the need to expose private variables and procedures to public calls so they can be tested.

 wtPLSQL continues this capability.
 However, with wtPLSQL, the addition of an embedded selftest requires only 1 additional procedure call in the package specification (WTPLSQL_RUN).